-The Audit Committee held its first meeting in November 1999 and meets on a regular basis at least three times a year.
+The Audit Committee meets on a regular basis at least three times a year.
 The Audit Committee members are Messrs.
 Bell, Carpenter, Carter, Keogler, Moss, Sessoms and Strickland.
+The board of directors adopted our Audit Committee Charter at its quarterly board meeting held September 27, 2000.
 The Audit Committee's primary function is to assist the board of directors in fulfilling its oversight responsibilities by reviewing the financial information to be provided to the shareholders and others, the system of internal controls which management has established, and the audit and financial reporting process.